 Open the downloaded Guides Analytics Template.pbit file with Power BI Desktop.
-Use your Guides username and password if you’re prompted to sign in to Power BI.
+Use your Dynamics 365 Guides username and password if you’re prompted to sign in to Power BI.

-When prompted, paste the Instance URI into the text box as shown below.
+When prompted, paste the Instance URI into the text box as shown here.
 This is the same Instance URI you copied from the Analyze tab in the PC authoring app in step 1.

-You may see the following error message saying you aren’t signed in:
+You might see the following error message saying you aren’t signed in:

-In that case, select the Sign in button and enter your Guides username and password to connect the template to your organization’s secure Dynamics 365 environment.
+In that case, select Sign in, and enter your Dynamics 365 Guides username and password to connect the template to your organization’s secure Dynamics 365 environment.

 Save the configured reports to a convenient place on your computer for later use.

-Select the Refresh button on the Home ribbon to update your reports with the most recent Guides data.
+Select Refresh on the Home ribbon to update your reports with the most recent Dynamics 365 Guides data.

 Open your reports

-Once you have set up and saved the Guides Analytics Template on your computer, launch Power BI Desktop and open your saved report.
+Once you have set up and saved the Guides Analytics Template on your computer, open Power BI Desktop, and then open your saved report.
 Power BI Desktop has a File – Open – Recent items list that's convenient for finding your previously opened reports.

 Take a tour of reports